HTTP Live Streaming (HLS) Format – The Pros, Cons and How it Works

 When comparing HLS to other protocols, WebRTC stands out for its ultra-low latency, which is ideal for real-time communication like video conferencing.
 While HLS works well for broadcast-quality streaming, WebRTC offers instant interaction, making it more suitable for video calls or gaming.

 CMAF (Common Media Application Format) merges HLS with MPEG-DASH.
-This reduces latency and increasing compatibility across platforms.
+This reduces latency and increases compatibility across platforms.
 This makes it valuable for low-latency, broad-reach applications.

 And RTSP (Real-Time Streaming Protocol) is often used for IP cameras.
 While RTSP can handle low latency, it lacks adaptive streaming, making HLS feeds better for dynamic, high-quality streaming needs.